Acceleration Calculator

 Also computes distance traveled during acceleration.

 Acceleration is the rate at which an object’s velocity changes over time.
-Newton’s Second Law of Motion connects acceleration, force, and mass — one of the most powerful equations in all of physics.
+Newton’s Second Law of Motion connects acceleration, force and mass, and it is one of the most useful equations in all of physics.

 Newton’s Second Law: F = m × a Which rearranges to: a = F ÷ m (acceleration equals net force divided by mass) m = F ÷ a (mass equals force divided by acceleration)